Simon Lepper: Biography

 Born in Canterbury, Lepper read music at King's College, Cambridge, and studied piano accompaniment with Michael Dussek at the Royal Academy of Music.

 Whilst a student, he won many awards for piano accompaniment including the Gerald Moore Award as well as the accompanist prizes in the Kathleen Ferrier and Royal Overseas League competitions.
 He is an Associate of the Royal Academy of Music and is professor of Collaborative Piano at the Royal College of Music, London.
 He is the official accompanist for the Cardiff BBC Cardiff Singer of the World Song Prize.

 Some of the singers he has enjoyed recital partnerships with included Dame Felicity Palmer, Stéphane Degout, Sally Matthews, Karen Cargill, Angelika Kirchschlager, Mark Padmore, Christopher Purves, Nicky Spence, Christiane Karg, Ilker Arcayürek, Benjamin Appl, Soraya Mafi, Stephan Loges, Nicole Cabell, Gillian Keith.
 He also works with German violinist Carolin Widmann.
-Their recording of Xenakis, Feldmann, Schoenberg and Zimmerman for ECM records received a Diapason d'or.
+Their recording of Xenakis, Feldman, Schoenberg and Zimmermann for ECM records received a Diapason d'or.